symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 To stop all the running services, run ``sudo docker-compose down`` in the same directory you executed the ``up`` command.

-Peer Assembly
+Peer assembly
 =============

 The Peer assembly will set up a :ref:`Peer <peer-node>` only node.

-API Harvest Assembly
+API harvest assembly
 ====================

 The API harvest assembly will set up a dual-purpose :ref:`API <api-node>` and :ref:`Peer <peer-node>` node, as well as the :ref:`Rest gateway <rest-gateway>` that transactions can be submitted to and data read from.